afifzahrawi/CSCI-3302-Data-Structure-Algorithms/README.md

 # CSCI-3302-Data-Structure-Algorithms
 Individual assignment for subject CSCI 3302 Sem 1 22/23

+The Floyd-Warshall algorithm is a general-purpose algorithm for finding the shortest paths in a weighted graph.
+It was modified for the specific task of finding a portfolio with the maximum Sharpe ratio in the field of risk arbitrage.

+In risk arbitrage, the goal is to find a portfolio of stocks that has the highest ratio of expected return to risk.
+The Sharpe ratio is a common measure of risk-adjusted return, and it is calculated as the difference between the expected return and the risk-free return (such as the return on a US Treasury bond), divided by the volatility or risk of the portfolio.

+The Floyd-Warshall algorithm was modified to calculate the Sharpe ratio of each pair of stocks and choose the pair with the highest Sharpe ratio as the portfolio.
+This is done by iterating over all pairs of stocks, calculating the Sharpe ratio of a portfolio consisting of those two stocks, and updating the weight of the portfolio if it has a higher Sharpe ratio.

+The Floyd-Warshall algorithm was chosen for this task because it is a well-known algorithm for finding the shortest paths in a graph.
+It is relatively simple to modify for this specific application.

 To modify the Floyd-Warshall algorithm for risk arbitrage, we will need to define a new function that takes in a distance matrix (d) representing the expected returns of each pair of stocks and a risk matrix (r) representing the volatility or risk of each pair of stocks.
 The function should return the Sharpe matrix (sharpe) that can be used to build a portfolio with the highest Sharpe ratio.
 The Sharpe Ratio is a measure of risk-adjusted return, which compares the return of an investment to its volatility.

 The risk_arbitrage function takes two inputs: